kiran-m-kannur/Attendance_management/README.md

 After the data is separated, it is uploaded to google drive, which makes it easier to access while working on Google Colab.

+Upload the attendance management.ipyb to your google colab

+In the ipynb, the first cell intializes your colab with your Google drive.Just execute the cell and go to the link down below, copyy the success code and then press enter.
+This must connect your google drive with the notebook.Now you can use colab and drive as local notebook

+Before excecuting the code, make sure the runtime type is set to cuda.